 After the AS Self-Provision qualification process is complete, a second phase of Self-Provided Ancillary Services (SPAS) qualification takes place internal to the market optimization (in Day-Ahead or Real Time).
 The purpose of this second phase of qualification is to determine if any of the capacity for initially qualified SPAS (from the AS Self-Provision qualification process) is needed for Energy.
 If the market optimization determines that capacity submitted as SPAS is needed as Energy to resolve transmission constraints and/or satisfy the energy balance constraint (i.e., solve problem locally before looking at larger LAP Load reductions), then such Self-Provided AS capacity is partially or entirely disqualified and converted to Energy.
 In DAM, this conversion is possible when an Energy Bid has been submitted.
 In RTM, an Energy Bid is required for SPAS.
 Consistent with the requirements in Section 8.6.2 of the CAISO Tariff, Submissions to Self-Provide Ancillary Services are conditional to the CAISO finding that the capacity is not needed for Energy.
-In the event that a portion of Submission to Self-Provide Ancillary Services Obligation (See Section 11.10.3.2 of the CAISO Tariff).
+In the event that a portion of Submission to Self-Provide Ancillary Services is not qualified, that portion of Self Provided AS will not count towards the SC's Ancillary Services Obligation (See Section 11.10.3.2 of the CAISO Tariff).